PyPOTS: A Python Toolkit for Machine Learning on Partially-Observed Time Series: Project Concentration

-GitHub actions are leveraged to automatically conduct unit testing with various versions of Python and different operating systems including \textit{Linux (Ubuntu distribution)}, \textit{MacOS}, and \textit{Windows}.
-There are two workflows for running tests.
-One called "CI-Testing" is triggered whenever commits are pushed to the main and development branches of the code repository, or when a pull request is raised.
-The other called "Daily-Testing" is scheduled to run every day to ensure everything good in the code base.
-The two workflows use different package-management systems.
-CI-Testing utilizes Anaconda to manage dependencies, and Daily-Testing installs all dependency libraries with pip.
-Both two systems are well-known and widely used in scientific research and industrial application projects.
-Using both of them in testing workflows is to help guarantee the availability of \texttt{PyPOTS} and the user experience.
-When a new version with a batch of new features is released on GitHub, the continuous-delivery (CD) workflows will automatically run the building pipelines on \textit{Azure DevOps} to publish the new version on PyPI and Anaconda for delivering to users seamlessly.
+\paragraph{Robustness Guarantee.} GitHub actions are leveraged to automatically conduct unit testing with various versions of Python and different operating systems, including \textit{Linux (Ubuntu distribution)}, \textit{macOS}, and \textit{Windows}.
+There are CI (continuous integration) workflows that automatically run all tests daily and when a pull request is raised to ensure everything is good in the code base.
+When a new version with a batch of new features is released on GitHub, the CD (continuous delivery) workflows will automatically run the building pipelines to publish the new version on PyPI (Python Package Index), Anaconda, and Docker for delivering to users seamlessly.